 Consult your physician before starting a new exercise program.
 Below are a few general stretching and strengthening exercises that I did after my knee surgery.
 They helped me loosen and stabilize my joint.

 - Stretch (for a minimum of 10 minutes daily) elongating your muscles.
-This can release tension your muscles and build resiliency for any twist or bend in the knee.
+This can release tension in your muscles and build resiliency for any twist or bend in the knee.
 Elasticity in the knee fascia is important.

 - Roll out your tight spots around the knee with a foam roller.
-Use hand or an electric hand massager on the tight spot.
+Use hands or an electric hand massager on the tight spot.
 This is a form of manual stretching and massage and works great for tight fascia.

 - Use steam, visit the sauna.
 After working out, the steam can improve muscle recovery.
 Warmth helps loosen the muscles and ligaments and improved circulation.